A chancers guide to riding a motorcycle around India

 I’d been recommended the Thunderbird by my mate Wayne.
 As a taller rider (6’2” / 187cm) the Thunderbird is the more comfortable ride thanks to its slightly easy rider styling.
 The classic Bullet is a more rigid, on top experience.

-Speaking of bike preference, for those with the budget and plans for an all India motorcycle tour, the Himalayan is recommended.
+Speaking of bike preference, for those with the budget and plans for a motorcycle tour of India, the Himalayan is recommended.
 The 410cc machine has the power and ride quality which is perfect for the high mountains.

 For a 500cc model expect to pay more upfront and consistently more for spares and maintenance.
 The upside of higher torque and power are marginal gains over the longer term cost of ownership.
 If you’re renting certainly opt for the higher powered machine.